 Madras is one of those conservative cities that likes to keep its boys and girls at a safe distance.
-To take an example, parents clamour to get their children enrolled in colleges that are rather strict about this, and colleges have responded to this with enthusiasm.
+Parents clamour to get their children enrolled in colleges that are rather strict about this, and colleges have responded to this with enthusiasm.
 One famous college made a rule that girls will sit at the front of the college bus and boys behind and there will be a firewall of teachers in between.
 To counter this attraction other colleges have come up with separate roads and staircases inside the campus for boys and girls.
 In this context of competitive conservatism, I was surprised to hear of salsa in Madras.

 I decided to go to this event with two schoolmates expecting to see rebellious youngsters, perhaps those from other cities with parents safely away.
 Well, Madras is also a city of surprises: the first set of people I saw were old mamas and mamis with their attractively clad daughters in the dance hall.
 Unfortunately, the mamas and mamis were not dancing, with just one exception.
 The rest had accompanied their daughters to protect them from the harsh city that Madras can be.
-The mothers sat at a distance occasionally giving the daughter napkins and diet cokes during the break, and the daughters comfortably crossed the intimate world of social dancing and parental presence.
+The mother sat at a distance occasionally giving the daughter napkins and diet cokes during the break, and the daughters comfortably crossed the intimate world of social dancing and parental presence.

 I was stuck by the sight of a protective mother watching her daughter dance with a glint of pride in her eyes.
 From the perspective of traditional Madrasi sensibility, protecting daughters and bringing them to a social dance like salsa are contradictory.
 While the idea of social dancing is not very Madarasi, the idea that one’s children should be accomplished in every sphere is very Madarasi.
 Perhaps, that should have made salsa irresistible to the protective mothers.